MA (St And) PhD (Macq)

 (1) Psychology in organizations — with an emphasis on the contribution of groups and group membership to leadership, motivation, creativity, communication, decision-making, and productivity.

 (2) The social psychology of stereotyping, prejudice, and tyranny — exploring the role of social identity and self-categorization in shaping the dynamics of intergroup relations and conflict.

-(3) Social processes in health and well-being — looking at the contribution of group life to stress and coping in vulnerable populations.
+(3) Social processes in health and well-being — looking at the contribution of group life to stress, depression, and resistance in vulnerable populations.

 (4) Research methodology — focusing on issues of research design, ethics, and uncertainty management.